asavinov/prosto/README.md

 This function will be evaluated for each row of the table and its outputs will be stored as a new column.

-It is precisely how `apply` works in `pandas` (and actually it relies on it in its implementation) but it is different from how `map` operation works because a calculated column does not add any new table while `map` computes a new collection (which makes computations less efficient).
+It is similar to how `apply` works in `pandas` (and actually it relies on it in its implementation) but it is different from how `map` operation works because a calculated column does not add any new table while `map` computes a new collection (which makes computations less efficient).

 The `Prosto` approach is somewhat similar to spreadsheets with the difference that new columns depend on only one coordinate - other columns - while cells in spreadsheets depend on two coordinates - row and column addresses.
 The both however are equally simple and natural.